illusio666/employee_attrition_analysis/README.md

 The User Story CSV was then uploaded to a Github project board via a .py issues uploader (see csv-to-github-upload folder and credits for original creator).

+Github project board can be found here - <https://github.com/users/illusio666/projects/8/views/1>

-Contingency time was allocated, to ensure there was leeway in the event unanticipated issues, with Day 5 tasks being minimal management tasks only.
+Contingency time was allocated, to ensure there was leeway in the event unanticipated issues, with Day 5 tasks being reserved for light tasks.

 Tasks were monitored each day to a) ensure workload at start of day was known b) progress was on track midway through the day and c) any slippage at end of day was updated and adjustments made for the next day(s).